zonca/zonca.dev/posts/2021-03-25-jetstream-video-stream-object-store.md

 ---
+aliases:
+- /2021/03/jetstream-video-stream-object-store
+categories:
+- jetstream
+date: '2021-03-25'
 layout: post
+slug: video-streaming-jetstream
 title: Stream video from object store on Jetstream
-categories: [jetstream]
-slug: video-streaming-jetstream

 ---

 In this tutorial we will serve video stored in Jetstream's object store (like Amazon S3)